gammasoft71/xtd/docs/guide_main_and_startup.md

 ## startup_ keyword

 xtd introduces the keyword [startup_](https://codedocs.xyz/gammasoft71/xtd/group__keywords.html#gac9b8e6f22fb2fdc1bb915ee01aef848c) which allows to have a main static method in any class with different parameters with or without return value.
-In the case

-Behind this keyword there is a `main` global function that call `main` static method in the cpecified class paramter with `try` and `catch`.
+Behind this keyword there is a `main` global function that call `main` static method in the specified class paramter with `try` and `catch`.

 ## startup_ definition